 Bubble & Squeak ...
 What a name for using up leftover vegetables!
-This makes a great home for leftover mashed potato and Brussels sprouts, but they are so good, you may just want to cook fresh vegetables for them.
+This makes a great home for leftover mashed potato and Brussels sprouts, but I warn you, they are so good, you may just want to cook fresh vegetables for them.
 Or, make them a home for leftover roast lamb.

-1 Cut potatoes into large chunks, and cook in gently boiling salted water until tender.
+1 Cut potatoes into large chunks and cook in gently boiling salted water until tender.
 Drain and cool.
 Trim Brussels sprouts and cut a small cross on the bottom of each one.
-Plunge them into a saucepan of gently boiling lightly salted water and cook without a lid for 5 minutes, until about half-cooked.
-Drain and immediately refresh with several cups of cold water to halt the cooking process.
-Shake off excess water, then gently squeeze each one to get rid of excess water.
-Cut them in half then dry them on kitchen paper.
+Plunge them into a saucepan of gently boiling lightly salted water and cook without a lid for 5 minutes, until tender about half the way through.
+Drain sprouts and immediately refresh with several cups of cold water to halt the cooking process.
+Shake off clinging water, then gently squeeze each one to get rid of excess water.
+Cut them in half then dry on paper towels.
 Chop roughly.

 2 Put potatoes in a bowl and squash them into a coarse purée with the back of a wooden spoon.
 Add chopped Brussels sprouts, onion, grated cheese, parsley, and marjoram, if using.
 Season with 1 teaspoon salt and freshly ground black pepper to taste.
 Mix in beaten eggs.